 When you are almost ready to start pushing, staff will roll in lots of other necessities for the doctor and the nurses to use during childbirth, like sterile drapes, gloves, hospital gowns, scissors and such.

-You will sit in a wheelchair and move to your postpartum recovery room.
+After childbirth and when the doctors determined you are both stable and healthy, you will sit in a wheelchair, and move to your postpartum recovery room.

 18. You Will Stay In The Hospital For Several Days After Childbirth